benvaljean/benvaljean.github.io/_posts/2008-09-17-Restore_using_NTBACKUP_(Exchange).markdown

     Exchange System Manager\], open properties of the information store(s) where a restore is being attempted and tick \'this database can be overwritten by a restore.\'
-3. In NTBackup, catalogue the BKF file and highlight Logs nad mailbox store as a minimum.
-Only restore the public folder store if the previous server is dead or will never be booted whilst connected to the same forest/doamain; otherwise public folder and GAL replication issues among others are likley to occur.
+3. In NTBackup, catalogue the BKF file and highlight Logs and mailbox store as a minimum.
+Only restore the public folder store if the previous server is dead or will never be booted whilst connected to the same forest/domain; otherwise public folder and GAL replication issues among others are likely to occur.
 Choose an empty temporary directory to work from and remember it.
 4. Choose the appropriate destination server but do not choose log file replay even if this is the last backup set - it is better to do it